usnistgov/REFPROP-docs/doc/DLL/high_level.rst

       for example, DOI_VIS(3).
     - ``WEB_###(#)``: Return the web address for the equation given by the three letters following the underscore, as explained in the DOI section.
-    - ``REFSTATE``: Return the reference state in use (NBP, IIR, ASH, OTH, etc.)
+    - ``REFSTATE``: Return the reference state in use (NBP, IIR, ASH, OTH, etc.).
     - ``GWP``: Return the global warming potential (found in the fluid file header).
     - ``ODP``: Return the ozone depletion potential (found in the fluid file header).
     - ``FDIR``: Return the location (directory) of the fluid file.
 The directory is returned in both the hUnits string and in herr if no other error occurred (paths that are more than 50 characters long are truncated in hUnits).
-An error code of -999 will also be returned that can be used to check if herr is the path and not another error message.
       For mixtures, send FDIR(2), etc., to get the path of the second fluid and so on.
     - ``UNITSTRING``: Return the units of the property (e.g., K, psia, kg/m^3, J/mol, etc.) identified in hIn for the unit system defined in hFld (e.g., SI, E, etc.).
 The input values for hIn are the labels described in the ALLPROPS